ld32/SmartSlurm/README.md

 # Take a look at a regular exmaple bash script
 cat ~/smartSlurm/bin/bashScriptV1.sh

-# Below is the content of bashScriptV1.sh
+# Below is the content of a regular bashScriptV1.sh
 1 #!/bin/sh
 2
 3 for i in {1..1}; do
 4    input=bigText$i.txt
 5    output=1234.$i.txt